MicrosoftDocs/win32/desktop-src/eaphost/eapuserpropertiesv1schema-user-element.md

 ---
 title: User Element
-description: Is not used when using legacy methods via the EAPHost APIs. ms.assetid: d35fb4ba-5f48-431d-b2bf-738043f5d1ff
+description: Learn about the User element.
+This element is not used when using legacy methods via the EAPHost APIs. ms.assetid: d35fb4ba-5f48-431d-b2bf-738043f5d1ff
 keywords:
 - User element EAPHost